broccolijs/broccoli-plugin/README.md

 * `this.outputPath`: The path on disk corresponding to this plugin instance (this node).
 Your plugin will write files to this path.
-This directory is emptied by Broccoli before each build.
+This directory is emptied by Broccoli before each build, unless the `persistentOutput` options is true.

 * `this.cachePath`: The path on disk to an auxiliary cache directory.
 Use this to store files that you want preserved between builds.
 This directory will